QuadSpinner/Gaea-Docs/source/Guide/9-Developers/2-Create-Bridge.md

 When a single node requires a long time to build, the progress of that node will be sent with the `>` prefix.
 You can use this to either hide such messages from your end users, or use it display a specific progress message.

 Each individual message will be delimited by a line break character.
-In most environments, this will be `\n`.
+In most environments, this will be `\u005C\u006E`.

 ## Maintain Scale